Husayn ibn Ali: Battle of Karbala

 Since Umayyad forces could approach Husayn's army from the front only, Ibn Sa'd ordered the tents to be burned.
 All except the one which Husayn and his family were using were set on fire.
-Shemr wanted to burn that one too, but was prevented by his companions.
+Shimr wanted to burn that one too, but was prevented by his companions.
 The plan backfired and flames hindered the Umayyad advance for a while.
 After noon prayers, Husayn's companions were encircled, and almost all of them were killed.
-Husayn's relatives, who had not taken part in the fighting so far, joined the battle.
+Husayn's family members, who had not taken part in the fighting so far, joined the battle.
 Husayn's son Ali Akbar was killed; then Husayn's half-brothers, including Abbas, and the sons of Aqil ibn Abi Talib, Jafar ibn Abi Talib and Hasan ibn Ali were slain.
-The account of Abbas' death is not given in the primary sources, al-Tabari and Baladhuri, but a prominent Shi'a theologian Al-Shaykh Al-Mufid states in his account in Kitab al-Irshad that Abbas went to the river together with Husayn but became separated, was surrounded, and killed.
-At some point, a young child of Husayn's, who was sitting on his lap, was hit by an arrow and died.
+The account of Abbas' death is not given in the primary sources, al-Tabari and Baladhuri, but a prominent Shia theologian Al-Shaykh Al-Mufid states in his account in Kitab al-Irshad that Abbas went to the river together with Husayn but became separated, was surrounded, and killed.
+Abbas is highly revered for his loyalty to Husayn, his courage, and his death while attempting to obtain water from the Euphrates river for Husayn's thirsty children and companions.
+Abbas’s heroic death at the Battle of Karbala contributed to the development of a legendary figure.
+At some point, Ali Asghar, the infant child of Husayn, who was sitting on his lap, was hit by an arrow and died.